Jak2k/Jak2k/README.md

 - ... **_Windows_**: A cursed operating system with lot's of very old code.
 I prefer Linux.
 - ... **_Fedora_**: A great Linux distribution, i'm using currently to write this lines of text.
 - ... **_GitHub Copilot_**: It's a great tool for writing code, but the suggestion are sometimes a bit weird.
-- ... **_Firefox_**: A okay browser, but it doesn't have the most modern APIs and misses a fex features in the developer tools.
+- ... **_Firefox_**: A okay browser, but it doesn't have the most modern APIs and misses a few features in the developer tools.
 I use it on my pc.
 - ... **_Chrome_**: A great browser, but it's owned by Google.
 I use a security hardened version (Vanadium) on my phone.
 - ... **_Brave_**: A great browser, but too much crypto scam.
-- ... **_Microsoft_**: The create great open source software, but they also create 💩 like Windows or Office 365.
+- ... **_Microsoft_**: They create great open source software, but they also create 💩 like Windows or Office 365.
 - ... **_Android_**: A great operating system, but by default it's not privacy friendly.
 I use GrapheneOS on my phone.
 - ... **_Libre Office_**: A good office suite, but it's ugly.
 - ... **_Libre Office Impress_** & **_Powerpoint_**: [Slidev](https://sli.dev/) is better for people with coding experience.